TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/livescript/index.md

 {% endraw %}

-Hello World in Livescript was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [Livescript](https://sampleprograms.io/languages/livescript) was written by:

 - Michael Beebower

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution